 Know your enemy.
 This panoply of portentous Nietzcheanism lite has had a huge influence on American SF.
 Rand was an obsessive ‘objectivist’ (libertarian pro-capitalist individualist) whose hatred of socialism and any form of ‘collectivism’ is visible in this important an influential — though vile and ponderous — novel.

 Reynolds was, for 25 years, an activist for the U.S. Socialist Labor Party.
 His radical perspective on political issues is reflected throughout his work.
 This book — examining a quasi-utopia without sentimentalism — is only one suggestion.
-Also of huge interest are Tomorrow Might Be Different (1960) and The Rival Rigelians (1960), which explicitly examine the relation between capitalism and Stalinism.
+Also of huge interest are Tomorrow Might Be Different affiliate link (1960) and The Rival Rigelians affiliate link (1960), which explicitly examine the relation between capitalism and Stalinism.

 These linked stories take place in a present day where Elizabeth I was assassinated and Spain took over Britain.
 This examines life in a world where a militant feudal Catholicism acts as a fetter on social and productive functions.
 Though Roberts was no lefty at all, and you could probably power France on the energy from his spinning grave at being included in this list.